alexxriv/OpenAIJava/README.md

 </dependency>
 ```

-In your spring project use the @EnableOpenAIAPI annotation on the main class
+Use the @EnableOpenAIAPI annotation in your main class

 ```java
 @EnableOpenAIApiClient
 @SpringApplication